kexec-run/Dotfiles/fedora-post-installation.md

 ##### Removing and disabling useless things like bolt for thunderbolt which my system doesn't have, abrt for bug reports, fwupd used to update UEFI firmware - unsupported, and gnome-software which is a big fat useless blob

->sudo sh -c 'systemctl disable bolt && systemctl mask bolt'
+>sudo systemctl disable --now bolt

 >sudo dnf remove abrt fwupd gnome-software PackageKit* -y

 ##### Enabling ssh service

->sudo sh -c 'systemctl enable sshd && systemctl start sshd'
+>sudo systemctl enable --now sshd

 ##### Adding [UnitedRPMs][urpm] repo since drivers in [RPMFusion][rfusion] repo for BCM4312 didn't work for me.